Deviled Eggs are a classic recipe that make the perfect party appetizer for the holidays or anytime of the year!

 - Place the egg white on a plate and place the eggs yolks into a bowl.

-- Mash the egg yolks to break them up and then add the mayo, mustard salt and pepper and mix until smooth and creamy.
+- Mash the egg yolks with a fork to break them up and then add the mayo, mustard, vinegar salt and pepper.
+Mix until smooth and creamy.

 - Fill each egg white with the egg yolk mixture and sprinkle with paprika.